HalfOfTwoBiscuits/painter/README.md

 ## Painter
 This is a game project.
 In the game, your goal is to paint the whole floor.

 It was originally made for a college assignment.
-The code I handed in for that assignment is on the 'main' branch, and the newest version with extra features is on the 'further-work-after-handin' branch.
+The code I handed in for that assignment is on the 'assignment-version' branch, the newest released version is on the main branch.
 You can download a Windows executable of either version from the 'releases' section.
+Other branches are current work-in-progress.

 ### Instructions
 Move by pressing the arrow keys.
 You'll leave paint behind you as you go.